 A brief commentary on the exhibition and a

 description of the stamp appear in German over the signature of Postmaster General E. T. Kiassen.
-This great IBRA souvenir card is in my collection.

 The details the Bureau cards provide present